sanchn3/my_website/README.md

 # my_website
-A website that will talk about me, my experiences, my hobbies, and will also have my resume
+A website that will talk about me, my experiences, my hobbies, and will also have my resume.